phoenixding/scdiff/README.md

 	* __Data Rows__
 		* __1st column__: Cell ID, represents the ID for the cell.
 		* __2nd column__: Cell time, Integer, represents the measurement time of the cell.
 		* __3rd column__: Cell label, represents the label of the cell (if known).
-In most cases, we don't any prior knowledge of the cell label.
+In most cases, we don't have any prior knowledge of the cell label.
 In this case, use "NA" instead.
 		Please note that the cell label is only used for analyzing the result, we did not use this information in scdiff method.
 		* __4th- columns__: Gene expression values.